autarch/blog.urth.org/content/posts/2011-01-24-catalystxroutes-sugar-and-power.md

 type: post
 date: 2011-01-24T16:14:06+00:00
 url: /2011/01/24/catalystxroutes-sugar-and-power/
-categories:
-  - Uncategorized

 ---
-I&#8217;ve just released a new module, [CatalystX::Routes][1], which adds a layer of sugar for declaring Catalyst actions (aka URI mapping, routes, etc).
+I've just released a new module, [CatalystX::Routes][1], which adds a layer of sugar for declaring Catalyst actions (aka URI mapping, routes, etc).

 Route declarations work together with the [Catalyst::Action::REST][2] distribution to make it trivial to declare RESTful actions in your controllers.

-I&#8217;m very excited about this module for several reasons.
-First, Catalyst&#8217;s sub attribute-based action declaration is hideous.
+I'm very excited about this module for several reasons.
+First, Catalyst's sub attribute-based action declaration is hideous.
 I cringe every time I look at it.
 The syntax is also un-Perlishly picky.
 For example, these two things are not the same:

 ```perl
 sub foo : Chained ('/') : Args (0) { }
 sub foo : Chained('/') : Args(0) { }
 ```

 The difference?
 Well, the first one is a syntax error.
-Yes, that&#8217;s right, attributes don&#8217;t allow spaces before their parameters.
+Yes, that's right, attributes don't allow spaces before their parameters.

-So here&#8217;s what some code looks like when converted from &#8220;plain old Catalyst controller&#8221; to `CatalystX::Routes`:
+So here's what some code looks like when converted from "plain old Catalyst controller" to `CatalystX::Routes`:

 ```perl
 sub _set_contact : Chained('/account/_set_account')
                  : PathPart('contact') : CaptureArgs(1) { ... }
 ```

-becomes &#8230;
+becomes ...

 ```perl
 chain_point _set_contact